 Designed to replace the need for routine finger pricks for people with diabetes†, a flash glucose monitoring system is made up of a sensor that is worn on the back of the upper arm that continuously measures the glucose concentration in the body's interstitial fluid.
-Using the Reader or a mobile app◊ people with diabetes scan their sensor to see their glucose levels.
+Using the reader or the FreeStyle LibreLink app◊ people with diabetes scan their FreeStyle Libre 2 sensor to see their glucose levels.

 What's the difference between flash glucose monitoring and blood glucose monitoring?